NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Below image shows the MULTI-PARAMETER UNIT (MPU), complete with two yellow MULTI sockets for communal sharing.
 An external Smart Cable with a valid parameter code selects the needed hardware in the MPU using one of the MULTI sockets.

-Based on the fact that all MULTI sockets must be capable of doing IBP monitoring, and the logic that IBP hardware should not be more than the number of MULTI sockets, the IBP hardware are therefore not placed in the MPU for sharing; instead, MULTI socket comes with its own dedicated IBP hardware.
+Based on the fact that all MULTI sockets must be capable of doing IBP monitoring, and the logic that IBP hardware should not be more than the number of MULTI sockets, the IBP hardware are therefore not placed in the MPU for sharing; instead, each MULTI socket comes with its own dedicated IBP hardware.

 A MULTI socket can only access its own dedicated IBP hardware, and makes use of its when an IBP measurement cable is plugged into it.
-For non-IBP monitoring, both MULTI sockets can access the common hardware pool comprising Temperature, Cardiac Output, Thermistor Respiration and FiO2 hardware in the MPU.
+For non-IBP monitoring, both MULTI sockets can access the common hardware pool comprising Temperature, Cardiac Output, Thermistor-method Respiration and FiO2 hardware in the MPU.

 Given the large amount of hardware in the MPU, more MULTI sockets are needed to make good use of the hardware that would otherwise be idling.
 As illustrated in the above image, this is achieved by using an external expansion box filled with more MULTI sockets (each with own dedicated IBP amplifier hardware).